CAD97/fmod-rs/README.md

 [tip]: https://github.com/sponsors/CAD97/sponsorships?sponsor=CAD97&tier_id=NNNNNN
 -->

-## Providing the FMOD runtime
+## Providing the FMOD Engine

-In order to better comply with the FMOD license, we do _not_ redistribute the FMOD Engine.
-You should [download](https://www.fmod.com/download#fmodengine) the engine yourself.
+In order to comply with the FMOD license, we do _not_ redistribute the FMOD Engine.
+You must [download](https://www.fmod.com/download#fmodengine) the engine yourself.

 The currently vendored headers are for FMOD Engine 2.02.14 (build 133546).
 To pin the headers to a specific build, pin `fmod-core-sys` and `fmod-studio-sys`.
 The sys libraries are versioned based on the FMOD version for convenient version pins; for example, FMOD version 2.02.14 is served by sys crates version 2.14.X.

-We add `lib/{arch}` to the search path, and link the logging version of FMOD for development builds and production libraries for release builds.
-The dynamic library is implicitly loaded from the run directory, or you can load them explicitly.

 By default, this crate links to `fmodL` for development builds and `fmod` for release builds.
 This can be overridden using the